Tate blueshift and vanishing for Real oriented cohomology: Completion and Bousfield localization

 \subsection{Bousfield localization of $\e(n)$}

-We will be interested both in the Bousfield localization $L_{\mathbb{K}(m)}\mathbb{E}(n)$ of $\mathbb{E}(n)$ at $\mathbb{K}(m)$ as well as in the Bousfield localization of the fixed points $L_{KR(m)}ER(n)$.
+We will be interested both in the $C_2$-equivariant Bousfield localization $L_{\mathbb{K}(m)}\mathbb{E}(n)$ as well as the Bousfield localization involving the fixed points $L_{KR(m)}ER(n)$.
 We refer the reader to \cite{Bou79} for Bousfield localization, \cite{Rav84} for chromatic Bousfield localizations, and \cite{Hov07} for Bousfield localization in model categories.

 We begin by reviewing free and cofree spectra.

 \begin{defin} A $C_2$-spectrum $\e$ is \emph{$C_2$-free} if the natural map ${EC_2}_+ \wedge \e \to \e$ is a $C_2$-equivariant equivalence.
 We say $\e$ is \emph{$C_2$-cofree} if the natural map $\e \to F({EC_2}_+,\e)$ is a $C_2$-equivariant equivalence. \end{defin}